Variational quantum algorithm for anion exchange across electrolyzer membrane: Conclusion

 \section{Conclusion}

-The objective of the present work has been to investigate the diffusive ion transport problem across a multi-layered anion exchange membrane (AEM) and simulate it using a quantum algorithm.
-The ion transport problem is formulated as a time-dependent linear and one-dimensional diffusion problem with a space-dependent diffusion coefficient and inhomogeneous Dirichlet boundary conditions.
+The objective of the present work is to investigate the diffusive ion transport problem across a multi-layered anion exchange membrane (AEM) and simulate it using a quantum algorithm.
+The anion transport problem is formulated as a time-dependent linear and one-dimensional diffusion problem with a space-dependent diffusion coefficient and inhomogeneous Dirichlet boundary conditions from a macroscopic perspective.
+The central goal is to study the concentration contrasts, which can build up during operation of electrolyzers.
+This transport process can be modeled as a one-dimensional problem which is suited for a quantum algorithm with a relatively small number of qubits.
+This is a second motivation for our work.

+The quantum algorithm used for solving the diffusion problem is a variational quantum algorithm (VQA) based on the weak formulation framework.
 Since the problem does not represent a unitary time evolution and is subject to non-periodic boundary conditions, it requires a specific quantum algorithm implementation with corresponding boundary treatment, similar to \cite{over2025boundary}.

-The quantum algorithm used for solving the diffusion problem is a variational quantum algorithm (VQA) based on the weak formulation framework.
 We have investigated its performance under ideal statevector simulations using $N = 16, 32, 64$ spatial grid points corresponding to 4, 5, and 6 data qubits, respectively.
-Moreover, we simultaneously varied the diffusivity of the anion exchange membrane (AEM) from $D_2 = 0.01\,\ell^2/\tau_D$ to $0.75\,\ell^2/\tau_D$ while keeping $D_1 = 1\,\ell^2/\tau_D$ fixed.
+We also demonstrated that shot-based simulations are applicable.
+The deviation from the analytical solution decreases with increasing number of shots (and thus time complexity).
+Moreover, we simultaneously varied the diffusivity of the AEM from $D_2 = 0.01$ to $0.75$ while keeping $D_1 = 1$ fixed.
 This varies the magnitude of the discontinuity inside the two-layer membrane.
 The algorithm's performance was measured using the mean squared error (MSE), which quantifies the deviation from the analytical solution, the latter of which we could derive for the present benchmark case.
 The obtained MSE of the VQA was then also compared with that of a conservative finite difference method (FDM).

+The stationary states obtained for different values of $D_2$ using the VQA are displayed again in Fig. \ref{fig:steady_state_ana_vs_vqa_2}, at the end of the time integration.
+Our simulations indicate that pronounced hydroxide concentration gradients occur only when the diffusivity ratio $r_D = D_1 / D_2$ exceeds approximately $50$.
+Under typical operating conditions such extreme contrasts are not expected in hybrid AEM structures.
+Therefore, we conclude that enhanced membrane degradation resulting from diffusion-driven hydroxide accumulation is unlikely to occur for realistic material parameters.
+This is the major physical outcome of the present study.